-Our aim is to help you monitor how well your investment is performing the benchmark may be used to compare the performance of the Fund.
-The Manager believes that this is an appropriate benchmark comparator for the Fund, given the investment policy of the Fund and the approach taken by the Manager when investing the Fund's portfolio.
+Our aim is to help you monitor how well your investment is performing he benchmark may be used to compare the performance of the Fund.
+The Manager believes that this is an appropriate benchmark comparator or the Fund, given the investment policy of the Fund and the approach taken by the Manager when investing the Fund's portfolio.
 The Fund does not use this benchmark as a target, and nor is the Fund constrained by the benchmark.
 It should be used for reference purposes only.

-Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Accumulation Units (A) £1,000 £500 £1,000 5 r may for each relevant clast absolute discretion. ss of Unit waive such operated by son is a participator in a mo the Manager, the minimum hased each month is £250.
-Accumulation Units (I) £100,000 £100,000 £100,000 (and availab e only at the Manager's disc retion) - r may for each relevant cla absolute discretion. ss of Unit waive such Accumulation Units (X) £1,000 £500 £1,000 - r may for each relevant clast absolute discretion. ss of Unit waive such operated by son is a participator in a mo the Manager, the minimum hased each month is £250.
-Accounting Dates Annual accounting date: 31 March
+Classes of Units Minimum Purchase Request Minimum Redemption Request Minimum Holding Level Accumulation Units (A) £1,000 £500 £1,000 The Manager may for each relevant class of Unit waive such minima in its absolute discretion. operated by on is a participator in a months the Manager, the minimum hased each month is £250.
+Accumulation Units (I) £100,000 £100,000 £100,000 (and available only at the Manager's discretion) The Manager may for each relevant class of Unit waive su minima in its absolute discretion.
+Accumulation Units (X) £1,000 £500 £1,000 The Manager may for each relevant class of Unit waive such minima in its absolute discretion. operated by on is a participator in a months may be purchased each month is £250.